Cohis/Otimiza-o_Cambio/README.md

 This project is a **simulation of a financial query system**, focused on clarity, performance, and best practices in SQL and Python.
 It is suitable for educational purposes, database studies, and financial system prototypes.

----

-If you want, I can also:

-* Rewrite it in a more academic or corporate tone
-* Add usage examples
-* Create a fully structured `README.md` with setup and execution steps